Google Analytics can do just about whatever you want it to. It has a ton of depth.

 In Google Analytics, filters give you complete and total power.
 You can remove and transform your data permanently.

-And when I say permanently, I do mean permanently.
+And when we say permanently, we do mean permanently.
 Be careful with these things.
 Once a filter is live, it’ll change all the data that’s collected.
 There’s no way to undo it.
 If a bad filter is applied, the only fix is to remove it and clean up data that’s collected after.
 There’s nothing that can be done to fix the old corrupted data.

 So proceed with caution on these things.